AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 ##Reading in multiple .csv files

-On some occassions we might want to read in multiple .csv files at the same time.
+On some occasions we might want to read in multiple .csv files at the same time.
 Typically this will be where a patent dataset has been split into multiple files.
 If you would like to follow this discussion then download the [pizza_sliced dataset](https://drive.google.com/folderview?id=0B4piiKOCkRPDVUxhVVhkbGtQLVU&usp=sharing) which contains five .csv files plus a ReadMe file.

 Reading in multiple files is a task that is a little trickier than it should be.
 However, the approach below will work (assuming you have the files in a local folder).
 My suggestion would be to remove the Read Me file from the downloaded set for this exercise.